saturn597/mosaigraph/README.md

 Okay!
 That's a start!

+Once the preprocessing was done, creating this mosaic didn't take long.
+The above command took only about 1 minute on a 15-inch, mid-2010 MacBook Pro.

 But we didn't capture much detail from the original image.
 It's hard to tell it's supposed to be the Mona Lisa, unless you zoom out and squint.

-Creating this mosaic didn't take long.
-It took only about 1 minute on a 15-inch, mid-2010 MacBook Pro, if you disregard the initial processing of candidate images.

-Processing the 18,500 candidate images in `wikiartportraits` could take hours.
-However, using methods discussed below, it is only necessary to process a given set of candidate images once.

 **Example 2**

 But let's try making a mosaic with about 2000 pieces instead of the default 500:

-`python mosaigraph.py monaface.jpg -i wikiartportraits -o mona2.jpg -n 2000`
+`python mosaigraph.py monaface.jpg -p portraitpreprocessing -o mona2.jpg -n 2000`

 We get this:

 [mona2.jpg](http://saturn597.github.io/mosaics/mona2.jpg)

-That looks more like it!
+That's an improvement!

-The 2000 piece mosaic took roughly twice as long to make as the 500 piece one (again, disregarding candidate preprocessing).
+The 2000 piece mosaic took roughly twice as long to make as the 500 piece one (again, not counting the initial creation of the preprocessing file).
 But it looks much better.

 **Example 3**